KingScooty/creativenightly.com/_posts/2015-02-01-Using-Grunt-and-Gulp-side-by-side.md

 ---
 layout: post
-title: Using Grunt and Gulp side by side
+title: Using Grunt and Gulp together on the same project
 subtitle: Sometimes, just sometimes, you need the power of both in the same project.
 lastmod: 2015-02-01